-Transgene and NEC Announce Positive Preliminary Data From Phase I Studies of TG4050, a Novel Individualized Neoantigen Cancer Vaccine
+Transgene and NEC Announce Positive Preliminary Data from Phase I Studies of TG4050, a Novel Individualized Neoantigen Cancer Vaccine

-- Additional patients are being enrolled, with the aim to treat up to 43 patients across the two multicenter trials (USA, UK, France).
+Additional patients are being enrolled, with the aim to treat up to 43 patients across the two multicenter trials

-- Further data will be released at a major oncology conference over the coming months and will provide the insight needed to prepare Phase II trials.
+Further data will be released at a major oncology conference over the coming months and will provide the insight needed to prepare for planned Phase II trials

 TG4050 IS AN INDIVIDUALIZED NEOANTIGEN VACCINE TAILORED FOR EACH PATIENT.